All Episodes

 I know.

-But no matter what people think of Congress institutionally, if you ask them between Republicans and Democrats, who seems to have their eye on the prize?
+But no matter what people think of Congress institutionally, if you ask them, between Republicans and Democrats, who seems to have their eye on the prize?

-I know Democrats will always score high on who cares about you, who loves you, who wants to make sure that you never uh want for anything.
+I know Democrats will always score high on who cares about you, who loves you, who wants to make sure that you never want for anything.

 Yeah, that'll be the Democratic Party.

-That's the that's that's conservatism.
+That's conservatism.

 And it is always a tougher message to deliver because we are the politicians who always say we want to do less for you.